Predictia/AQUA/docs/sphinx/source/fixer.rst

 and another named "latitude" without units, the data model will assign more points to the first coordinate and will identify it as the latitude coordinate.

 .. warning::
     The data model ranking system is not perfect and may fail in some cases.
+For example, it might happen that two coordinates get the same score, so that for safety the conversion is disabled for that specific coordinate.
-It is recommended to check the output dataset to ensure that the coordinates have been correctly identified and fixed.
+    In general, it is recommended to check the output dataset to ensure that the coordinates have been correctly identified and fixed.

 If the data model coordinate treatment is not enough to fix the coordinates or dimensions because of non-standard names or units, it is possible to specify a custom fix in the catalog in the **coords** or **dims** blocks